KoehnLab/python-scripts/README.md

 After executing `source ~/.bashrc`, you can execute all scripts inside `scripts` simply by using their name from anywhere on your system.
 E.g. simply typing `my_script.py` in the console will execute `scripts/my_script.py` (provided that script exists and there is no other entry inside your `PATH` that matches this name).

+## Package dependencies

+Try to limit the dependencies on external Python package to a minimum.
+Especially when contributing to one of the packages contained in this repository as that dependency has to be fulfilled by all users of that package, even if they don't use that specific sub-module that has this dependency.

+All dependencies are listed in the `requirements.txt` file and can be installed in one go via `pip3 install -r requirements.txt`.
+If you add a new dependency, ensure to add the respective package name to this file.

 ## Formatting